Will My College Credits Transfer?

 ARTICULATION AGREEMENTS

-• State Wide: These often allow students to transfer credits from a public 2 year college to any 4 year public schools within a state.
-This may be a great option for students who want to stay close to home.
+• Statewide Agreements: Typically permitting students to transfer credits earned at a public two-year college to any public four-year institution within the same state.
+This option is particularly appealing for students who wish to remain close to home.

-• GenEd to GenEd and Core to Core: Some colleges may have approved two year degrees that may transfer to meet a colleges core general education requirements.
+• GenEd to GenEd and Core to Core: Some colleges may endorse specific two-year degrees that can seamlessly fulfill a four-year college’s core general education prerequisites.

 Southern New Hampshire University